 |LTC ratio||$160,000 / $200,000 = 80%|

 In the example above, the LTC ratio is used to calculate the loan amount for a $200,000 real estate project.
-With a hard construction cost of $200,000, an 80% LTC ratio comes to a loan amount of $160,000, providing the borrower with equity in the project.
-This serves to motivate the borrower to bring the project to completion.
+With a hard construction cost of $200,000, an 80% LTC ratio comes to a loan amount of $160,000, providing the borrower with debt capital for the project.
+This debt capital injection serves to motivate the borrower to bring the project to completion.

 Read also: Knowing Your Capital Stack